department-of-veterans-affairs/mhv-fhir-phr-mapping/input/pagecontent/background.md

 Not yet done

+- Radiology Reports
+  - ImagingExamTO, RadiologyReportTO
+- ECG/EKG
+  - ClinicalProcedureTO
 - Vital Readings
+  - vitalSignTO

+Note in Muazzam spreadsheet
+- Appointments
 - Medication History

-- ECG
+#### in progress

 - Radiology Reports
-- Appointments

-#### in progress

-- Vital Readings
+  - ImagingExamTO, RadiologyReportTO

 #### other

-- Provenance
+- Provenance -- track where the data has come from, and if from multiple places track all.

 unknown (FHIR supports the following topics but unclear if this data exists in PHR)